 Terms & Conditions of Buying at Auction

-ALL Lots are sold subject to a Buyers Premium of 21% inclusive of non-recoverable VAT on the Hammer price.
+ALL Lots are sold subject to a Buyers Premium of 22.2% inclusive of non-recoverable VAT on the Hammer price.
+(18.5% excluding.)

 Purchasers must settle the whole amount of their accounts for all Lots before they can be removed from the saleroom and the whole amount due must be paid in full within three working days after the day of the auction.
 If not paid within such time any money deposited in part payment shall be absolutely forfeited and the Auctioneers shall be at liberty to resell the Lot(s) or part thereof that remain un-removed, by public auction or private sale, without giving notice thereof to the Purchaser and any deficiency which arises on such re-sale, together with all expenses arising from such action shall be made good by the Purchaser.
 Neither the Vendor nor the Auctioneers shall be responsible for any Lot after the fall of the hammer, as from which time all Lots purchases are wholly at the risk of the Purchaser.

-All Lots are sold, as seen, with all faults and errors of description, if any.
-The Purchaser is deemed to have inspected the Lots he buys; if he buys without previous physical inspection he is deemed to have done so entirely at his own risk.
+Damages, Attribution & Condition of Lots; All Lots are sold, as seen, with all faults and errors of description, if any.
+Buyers must have fully satisfied themselves regarding authentication and condition of ALL items prior to removing items from the Saleroom.
+Items cannot be returned after removal from the Saleroom premises.
+Items purchased un-viewed with third party delivery requested will be deemed to have been viewed; and no returns will be accepted. if he buys without previous physical inspection he is deemed to have done so entirely at his own risk.
 No allowance can, in any case, be made, nor shall the Vendor or Auctioneers be answerable for any deficiency in quantities, weight or measurement claimed for after the Purchaser, his agent, carrier or any person employed by him, has removed his Lot or Lots from the premises.

 The 'Title of Goods' passes only to the purchaser after payment in full has been made to the Auctioneers and funds have cleared; The 'Title of Goods' covers only those items actually specified in the catalogue description of the Lot in question and does not cover any other items, whatsoever, passed to the Purchaser, by any means, which remain the property of the Vendor and held by the Auctioneers.
 If any such items are brought to the attention of the purchaser, or are discovered by him, the items must be returned immediately to the Auctioneers.